Cheryl (singer): 2018–present: The Greatest Dancer, standalone singles, stage debut and second Girls Aloud reunion

 In July 2018, Cheryl stated that her fifth studio album was "pretty much finished", and revealed that she worked on the record with Naughty Boy and her former bandmate Nicola Roberts with whom she co-wrote every song.
 Later that year, she signed with 3 Beat to release new music, and announced that she would release a series of singles before releasing a full-length album.
 The first single, "Love Made Me Do It", was released in November 2018.
 Upon its release, Cheryl hinted in an interview with The Guardian that if her new material were to underperform she would retire from music.
 Cheryl's comeback was met with intense media scrutiny, and the single failed to make an impact in the charts peaking at number 19 in the UK and number 32 in Ireland.
 Her live performance of the song on the fifteenth series of The X Factor UK was widely criticised in the media, with viewers arguing that its "overtly [sic] sexual nature" was inappropriate for pre-watershed television.
 The follow-up single, "Let You", was released in May 2019 and peaked at number 57 in the UK.
 When asked in 2023 about her future music plans, Cheryl replied: "The industry's completely changed and I don't know if I'd fit in."

 Cheryl began serving as a dance captain on the BBC One dance competition The Greatest Dancer, which premiered on 5 January 2019.
 In 2020, she returned for its second series, and later that year, BBC One said there were no plans to continue the show.
 She played music manager Coco Rayne in Sky Cinema's 2020 adaptation of the novel Four Children and It titled Four Kids and It.
-In August 2021, Cheryl launched a 12-part podcast about R&B music titled You, Me & R&B with Cheryl on BBC Sounds, which drew criticism from some who believed that a black artist should have been given the platform to present a show about black music.
+In August 2021, Cheryl launched a 12-part podcast about R&B music titled You, Me & R&B with Cheryl on BBC Sounds, which drew criticism from some commentators who argued that a Black artist should have been given the platform to present a show about Black music.

 On 7 December 2022, it was announced that Cheryl would be playing Jenny in the West End play 2:22 A Ghost Story at the Lyric Theatre from 28 January to 23 April 2023.
-In 2024, she reunited with the surviving members of Girls Aloud for a UK and Ireland tour The Girls Aloud Show to celebrate 21 years of the group and to remember their bandmate Sarah Harding who died in 2021.
+In 2024, she reunited with the surviving members of Girls Aloud for a UK and Ireland tour the Girls Aloud Show to celebrate 21 years of the group and to remember their bandmate Sarah Harding who died in 2021.
+In September 2026, ITV announced Cheryl would join the coaching panel of The Voice UK for its fifteenth series, set to air in 2027.